gboone/gboone.github.io/_teaching/engr-3970/syllabus.md

 * **Read:** Web Content Accessibility Group.
 "Accessibility testing" <https://www.w3.org/wiki/Accessibility_testing>

 * **Do:** Reflection essay
-  > Find two artifacts in your community: One that has neglected accessibility, another designed to accommodate access.
-Critique both.
-Even the best designed artifacts can still post challenges to disabled users.
-There’s always an accommodation designers don’t know about, or choose to forgo because the opportunity cost is too high.
-(No more than 500 words.)

 ### May 8 Usability and user experience: Plain Language